chenqz-hub/mcr/README.md

 3. The extracted text will be saved in a timestamped CSV file in the `output` directory.

 ## Notes
-- Ensure the `pics` directory contains valid PNG images.
+- Ensure the pics directory contains valid PNG images.
 - Tesseract must be configured for Chinese OCR (lang="chi_sim").
+- Logs are minimized for a cleaner terminal output.